Harithamohanraj19/AWS-S3-integrate-NodeJS/README.md

 # AWS S3 File Uploader (Node.js + React)

-A full-stack application that allows users to upload files directly to **Amazon S3** using **pre-signed URLs** for secure and efficient file transfer.
+A full-stack integration that allows users to upload files directly to **Amazon S3** using **pre-signed URLs** for secure and efficient file transfer.

 **Features**